 You must certify that the employee failed to pass either a drug, alcohol, or chemical test.
-You (the employer, or officer of the employer) must sign and date the notification form.
-Results of the failed test must accompany the notification to the Director of Revenue (director) .
+You (the employer or officer of the employer) must sign and date the Form 4684.
+Results of the failed test must accompany the notification to the Department.
 If any information is omitted, or if the test results are not submitted with the report, the documentation will be sent back to the employer for correction.

-Upon receipt of acceptable notification, the director will suspend the school bus endorsement for one year for failing to pass the drug, alcohol, or chemical test.
-An individual who is aggrieved by the decision of the director may appeal this decision in the Circuit Court of his or her residence.
-The appeal must be filed pursuant to 302.272, RSMo.
+Upon receipt of acceptable notification, the Department of Revenue will suspend the school bus endorsement for one year for failing to pass the drug, alcohol, or chemical test.
+An individual who is aggrieved by the decision of the Director may appeal this decision in the circuit court of his or her residence.
+The appeal must be filed pursuant to statute 302.272, RSMo.

 301 West High Street - Room 470